 They Changed It, Now It Sucks: While there are legitimate grievances to be had, some of the earliest complaints were along the lines of "They changed Rahl's hair color!
 SAM RAIMI MUST DIE!"

-They Wasted a Perfectly Good Plot: The last episode features two stories that connect.
+They Wasted a Perfectly Good Plot: The last episode of season one features two stories that connect.
 One of Richard and Cara in the future trying to return home, the other is an alternate timeline where Kahlan marries Rahl so she can give birth to an heir that will help Richard return home.
 The last episode felt like it crammed two episodes together.
 Both sides might have worked better if they were their own episodes.
 Especially Kahlan's marriage to Darken Rahl, which seems to be popular with fanfiction writers.